Gaurakumar-s/rideshare-backend/README.md

 #### 10. Validation Error (400)
 ![Validation Error](screenshots/10-validation-error.png)

 *Validation error when required fields are empty or invalid*

+---

 #### 11. Unauthorized (401)
 ![Unauthorized](screenshots/11-unauthorized.png)

 *Unauthorized error when no authentication token is provided*

+---

 #### 12. Forbidden (403)
 ![Forbidden](screenshots/12-forbidden.png)

-*Forbidden error when user with wrong role tries to access endpoint (USER trying to access DRIVER endpoint)*
+*Forbidden error when a user with the wrong role tries to access a protected endpoint*

 ---